man Command in Linux with Examples

 Introduction

 The man command is a built-in manual for using Linux commands.
-It allows users to view the reference manuals of a command or utility run in the terminal.
+It allows users to view the reference manuals of a command or utility used in the terminal.
 The man page (short for manual page) includes a command description, applicable options, flags, examples, and other informative sections.

 In this tutorial, you will learn to use the man command in Linux.